 Losing a home in a wildfire can be traumatizing for anyone.
-For Warren Smape, it's a bit more emotional.
+For Warren Snape, it's a bit more emotional.
 After evacuating his home, Smape, who lives in Sylmar, California, is afraid the California fires might destroy the house he inherited from his late father when passed away in June.

-"We shared it with my dad, who just recently passed away," said Smape outside of an American Red Cross shelter a few miles away from the fire.
+"We shared it with my dad, who just recently passed away," said Snape outside of an American Red Cross shelter a few miles away from the fire.
 "And the house seems kind of empty just because he's not there."

 Smape and his wife Tracy Bruce were forced to evacuate their home Tuesday morning as the Creek fire engulfed nearby houses in flames.